mwensveen-nl/GeoCaching_AddToLists/README.md

 ## Setup

-1. Go to geocaching.com and search for a cache you want to add to one or more default lists.
+1. Go to geocaching.com and search for a cache you want to add to one or more lists.
 You should now have a new option below "Add to List", called "Add to Defaults (1)"
 2. Now open the tempermonkey menu
 3. Find the entry "Geocaching Add to List" and click on "Default lists"
 4. Here you can set the sets of default lists.